Sieboldianus/TagMaps/README.md

 ## Contributors

-* todo: future goals, extending scope of program beyond Flickr photo data (include Twitter & Instagram, for example)
+* include topic modeling
+* improve automatic detection of general vs specific tags for an area
+* include mapping/visualization step (replace ArcGIS)

 ## Built With
 This project includes and makes use of several other projects/libraries/frameworks: